 Putting him in the company of Steve Young, Joe Montana and Jeff Garcia.

-At 4-3 and eight teams getting in nine wins is the mark to get in.
+At 4-3 and eight teams getting in to the playoffs nine wins seems like the mark to get to.
 Unfortunately even with a crowd-less Seattle the game didn’t go well and Garoppolo didn’t do much against a struggling defense and suffered his second high ankle sprain of the season.
-He got replaced with Nick Mullens entering the game.
+He then got replaced with Nick Mullens.